alankrantas/alankrantas/notes/investigations.md

 - Sergey Likharev - Sales Director
 - ...and others.

-Tibbo System is based in Tver, Russia, and sells a IoT platform named AggreGate.
-Judging from their social media activities, they seems to be operating primary in Russian domestic market.
+Judging from their social media activities - half of the posts were Russian - Tibbo Systems seems to be operating primary in Russian domestic market.

-So both Tibbo Technology and Tibbo Systems are in fact Russian companies, with Tibbo Technology washing its origin to Taiwan possibly to avoid sanctions in relation to the Russian-Ukraine War and/or US chip ban to China.
+So both Tibbo Technology and Tibbo Systems are Russian companies, with Tibbo Technology washing its origin to Taiwan possibly to avoid sanctions in relation to the Russian-Ukraine War and/or US chip ban to China.